 The Ribble Life Partnership is made up of over 20 different organisations, including United Utilities, Environment Agency, RSPB, Forest of Bowland AONB, Forestry Commission, Natural England, Woodland Trust, Yorkshire Dales Millennium Trust, Yorkshire Dales National Park Authority, NFU, RFCA as well as local councils and a number of community groups.

-The Ribble Life Partnership objectives are:
+The Ribble Life Partnership have agreed the following vision:

 - To share information and communicate effectively across the Ribble catchment